stefphd/HostPort-matlab/README.md

 * `Timeout`

-Note that the port must be restarted with `hostport.restart()` after having set one of the editable properties to make the change effective.
+Note that the port must be restarted with `h.restart()` after having set one of the editable properties to make the change effective.

-The class has two static method (i.e. object instantiation not required):
+The class has two static methods (i.e. object instantiation not required):

 * `HostPort.getPorts()` to get the available serial ports